ucsb-cs24/w25/labs/welcome/README.md

 ## Code Hints

 - The [cctype][cctype] header contains functions for working with characters, but beware!
-These don't return `bool`s; they return zero or non-zero.
+The `iswhatever()` functions don't return `bool`s; they return non-zero for true and zero for false.
-- Whitespace is defined as in the `cctype` header mentioned above.
+- Some of the tests use _very_ large integers.
+Watch out for integer overflow!
+- If your program is given exactly one command line argument, that argument will always be a valid integer.
+You don't need to check this.
 - Your code should always print exactly one newline, regardless of the input.
 - Your code must compile with no warnings (see the syllabus).
 - Don't check executables or object files into Git.